redis/hiredis/README.md

     reply = redisComand("SET foo %s", somevalue);

-If your arguments are binary safe, you can use %b that receives the pointer to the buffer and a size_t integer with the length of the buffer.
+If your arguments are binary safe, you can use "%b" that receives the pointer to the buffer and a size_t integer with the length of the buffer.

     reply = redisCommand("SET %s %b", "foo", somevalue, somevalue_length);